vnborx/whatever/springboot-study/notes.md

-* `@SpringBootApplication` marks the current program as a SpringBoot application
+* `@SpringBootApplication` marks the current program as a Spring Boot application
-  * Contains `@SpringBootConfiguration` - configuration of SpringBoot, which contains `@Configuration` - configuration of Spring, which contains `@Component` - a component of Spring
+  * Contains `@SpringBootConfiguration` - configuration of Spring Boot, which contains `@Configuration` - configuration of Spring, which contains `@Component` - a component of Spring
   * Contains `@EnableAutoConfiguration` - automatic configuration, which contains `@AutoConfigurationPackage` that `@Import({Registrar.class})`, and `@Import({AutoConfigurationImportSelector.class})`, which has the following code:

 ```java